 The prototype is usually created faster and at an affordable cost.
 However, it always comes with some limitations and is not accepted in the final analysis.

-3. Model the Requirements
+3. Modeling the Requirements

-This stage involves creating requirement models which ultimately allow customers and stakeholders to imagine the product in the making.
+This stage involves creating requirement models that ultimately allow customers and stakeholders to imagine the product in the making.
 Various functions, data tables, external elements, and their relation to each other are represented in graphical forms.
 A graphical viewing of these things assists in finding flaws in the requirements.
 It allows the developers to see if there are any inconsistencies, missing, wrong, or unnecessary elements added to the system.
 Such requirement models can be divided into the following categories.

-- Data Flow diagram: A graphical preparation using symbols and notations to show how a business operates through data movement.
+- Data Flow Diagram: A graphical preparation using symbols and notations to show how a business operates through data movement.

 - Entity-Relationship diagram: A flowchart describing how things like people, a concept, or an object are related within a system.